google/if-this-then-ad/README.md

 ## How to run

-You can trigger the tool either manually using the Sheets menu or schedule an Apps Script Trigger to do it automatically.
+You can trigger the tool either manually using the "IFTTA" Sheets menu or schedule an Apps Script Trigger to call `fetch()`, `sync()` or `fetchAndSync()` automatically, depending on your requirements.

 ## Dynamic Column Notation